canjs/canjs/docs/can-guides/introduction/technical.md

 can inspect the DOM and see the custom elements and their bindings.

 The
-following shows inspecting the [guides/todomvc]'s _"What needs to be done?"_ input element.
-Notice how it's easy to tell that it's behavior is provided by the
+following shows inspecting the [guides/todomvc]’s _“What needs to be done?”_ input element.
+Notice how it’s easy to tell that its behavior is provided by the
 `<todo-create>` element.